 Raffall Competitions Review

 Raffall is a platform of user generated competitions.
-Users including brands and individuals can offer prizes ranging from homes to vouchers in pay to enter prize competitions.
-There are numerous competitions running and most ticket prices start at £1.
-The platform has become more popular thanks to successful win a house raffles.
+Users including brands such as Oakwood Garden Rooms, United Peoples TV and Matchroom Pool and individuals can offer prizes ranging from homes to vouchers in pay to enter prize draws.
+There are numerous prize draws running and most ticket prices start from just £1.
+A cash alternative is awarded if not enough tickets are sold.
+The platform has become more popular thanks to it's successful win a house raffles.

 When Was Raffall Competitions Launched: 2015

 What Prizes Can You Win: Cars, Tech, Cash, Watches

 Can You Enter For Free: Yes - See Terms For Details

 Raffall launched at the end of 2015 and is owned by Raffall Limited.
 It's different to other sites that we've listed as this is a platform for individuals or brands to run their own prize competitions.
 Raffall simply act as a middle man and manage the ticket sales process.
 In simple terms it's simply eBay but for raffles.
 It's free to start a competition but Raffall will take a 10% commission if all tickets are sold.
 Our blog on Raffall covers more detail.